 Similarly, Plein Air artists such as Franz Bischoff used the Arroyo as muse, recording a unique and terminal moment of its environmental history.
 In a few decades, the scenes painted by Bischoff would disappear, the "dry stream" irrevocably transformed by the construction of the Arroyo Seco Parkway and the channelization of the Los Angeles River and its tributaries.

-Above, Timothy Brick talks about the Arroyo Seco's pull for settlers curating and refining culture in that area over time.
+Above, Timothy Brick of the Arroyo Seco Foundation talks about the Arroyo Seco's pull for settlers curating and refining culture in that area over time.